vermashresth/vermashresth.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I am a second-year PhD student at Harvard University advised by [Prof. Milind Tambe](https://teamcore.seas.harvard.edu/tambe).
-I'm interested in reinforcement learning and multi-agent systems for planning and optimization with applications in public health and environmental conservation.
+I'm interested in <span style="color: red;">reinforcement learning and multi-agent systems</span>  for planning and optimization with applications in public health and environmental conservation.
 My current work focuses on
 - _Sequential resource allocation_ in uncertain environments with fairness guarantees
 - _Decision-Focused Learning_, a paradigm for tailoring a predictive model for a downstream optimization task that uses its predictions.
 - _LLMs for planning tasks_, accelerating workflow of human experts